Udhays07/My-100-days-C-coding-Challenge/README.md

 37. Write a program to find the Quadrants in which coordinates lie.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day37.c).
 38. Write a program to Convert digit/number to words. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day38.c)
 39. Write a program to find Number of days in a given month of a given year.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day39.c)
-40. Write a program to find Permutations in which n people can occupy r seats in a classroom.
+40. Write a program to find Permutations in which n people can occupy r seats in a classroom.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day40.c)
 41. Write a program for Binary to decimal conversion
 42. Write a program for Decimal to binary conversion
 43. Write a program for Binary to octal conversion